Krandheer/musings-with-randheer/content/Django internals part 2.md

 | 6   | sessions     | session     |
 | 7   | core         | restaurant  |

-To see objects of contenttype model I can perform normal Django ORM query. for example
+To see objects of contenttype model we can perform normal Django ORM query. for example

 ```python